Nonuniform-temperature effects on the phase transition in an Ising-like model: Thermal fluctuations

-where the mass term $m^2(x) = 2 b \Delta\mu + 12 c \sigma_c^2$ is spatially dependent.
-In the following, we mainly focus on the variance of the fluctuations, so we omit the cubic and quartic terms which are related to the higher order fluctuations \cite{Stephanov2009,Jiang2016,JIANG2016360}.
+is spatially dependent.
+In this article, we mainly focus on the variance of the fluctuations, so we omit the cubic and quartic terms which are of higher order of $\delta \sigma$ and can be neglected in the perturbation theory \cite{Stephanov2009}.
+The cubic and quartic terms will be taken into account for the higher-order cumulants of the fluctuations \cite{Stephanov2009,Jiang2016,JIANG2016360}.